 Adrian George MA (RCA) AICA FRSA is a curator, commissioner, writer and educator with 16 years experience working in some of the most influential art institutions in the world including the New Museum, New York; Tate Modern, Tate Liverpool and the Government Art Collection, UK (which represents British visual culture in over 430 locations around the world).

-Current role: Deputy Director and Senior Curator for the UK Government Art Collection.
+Role: Deputy Director and Senior Curator for the UK Government Art Collection.

 Previous roles: Curator: Exhibitions and Displays Tate Liverpool (until 2004); Assistant Curator: Exhibitions and Displays, Tate Modern (until 2002); Curatorial Assistant, New Museum of Contemporary Art, New York (until 1999); Freelance curator and postgraduate student (pre 1999).